 We will work with students with specific needs to provide housing assignments on a first-eligible, first served basis based on initial housing application date.
 Once we reach our established occupancy, we will notify students that they have been placed on our waitlist.

-Our fall 2020 plan is to house eligible students in on-campus apartments (Arrowhead Village and University Village), providing each resident with an individual bedroom and bathroom.
+Our 2020-2021 plan is to house eligible students in on-campus apartments (Arrowhead Village and University Village), providing each resident with an individual bedroom and bathroom.
 Additional information about apartment-mates, floor plans, and rates will be sent via email to those who wish to continue with their housing application.
 Residents will also have the opportunity to purchase a voluntary meal plan through Yotie Eats, our new on-campus food service provider.

 Health and Safety Measures